Vodyanoy

 In Slavic mythology, vodyanoy (водяной; lit. '[he] from the water' or 'watery') is a water spirit.
 In Czech and Slovak fairy tales, he is called vodník (or in Germanized form: Hastrman), and often referred to as Wassermann in German sources.
 (Note: Or Nix, Nixe, Nickel, in certain areas, e.g., Sorbian Lusatia.)
 In Ukrainian fairy tales, he is called “водяник“ (vodyanyk).

-He may appear to be a naked man with a pot belly (and bald-headed) wearing a hat and belt of reeds and rushes, conflicting with other accounts ascribing him green hair and a long green beard.
+He may appear to be a naked man with a pot belly (and bald-headed) wearing a hat and belt of reeds and rushes, conflicting with other accounts ascribing him green hair and a long green beard, while many depictions restore him as an anthropormophic frog.
 The varying look has been attributed in commentary to his shape-shifting ability.
 When angered, the vodyanoy breaks dams, washes down water mills, and drowns people and animals.
 Consequently, fishermen, millers, and also bee-keepers make sacrifices to appease him.
 The vodyanoy would sometimes drag people down to his underwater dwelling to serve him as slaves.

 The vodník in Czechia or Slovakia were said to use colored ribbons (sometimes impersonating peddlers, but also tying them to grass, etc., as lures in the landscape) to attract humans near water in order to snatch them.